Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 ## What is the City?

-The city is the landscape connecting Johnny, V, Alt, and the player together.
-It is a projected representation the mental dream state, memories, and thoughts.
-It is the neural network being reconnected through the actions and sacrifice of V, Johnny, and the player.
+The city is a combination of memories from V, Johnny Silverhand, and the player.
+It is a mental landscape that can be explored, but with a warning - it isn't so easy to discern where one perspective's memories are interfering with another's.
+The city acts as a projection of broken mirrors, reflecting hints at events that have happened, but not always in a clear or linear way.
+It is a place where the past, present, and future collide, creating a complex tapestry of experiences.

 ## What is the Statue?